 National Research Program

 Through our National Research Program, we fund vital research into the causes, epidemiology, diagnosis and treatment, psychosocial impact, management and cures of blood cancers and related disorders.

+In addition to our National Research Program, the Leukaemia Foundation provides funding to the national Australasian Leukaemia and Lymphoma Tissue Bank, now known as the Discovery Centre, at the Princess Alexandra Hospital, Brisbane.
 We also foster important collaborative partnerships such as Cancer Australia to fund priority-driven research, and with Cure Cancer Australia to provide Post-Doctoral Fellowships supporting young researchers.

 The Leukaemia Foundation is committed to growing its National Research Program and to encouraging innovative Australian research.